bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 40°
+- 39°
-- Windy and Mostly Cloudy
+- Drizzle and Windy
-- 65% humidity
+- 69% humidity
-- 18 mph wind
+- 16 mph wind
-- 76% cloud cover
+- 82% cloud cover
 - 44 AQI 🟩
+- 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>